SaahilTakooree/PDE3802-Dataset/DATASETCARD.md

 If it is on a busy background, it has to be very near to the camera.

 Limitation: Being far away or a very busy background can cause non-detection.
+The uniform matte surface with geometric form and colour consistency helps the camera to distinguish between eraser and USB stick

 **USB Stick:**

 On a busy background, detection is possible if it is close to the camera.

 Limitation: The best results are on a plain background; busy backgrounds can depress reliability.
+The black or silver inner port (reflective metallic surface) of the USB makes the camera distinguish between a USB stick and eraser.